Police officer partnered in businesses with Auburn-area Proud Boy charged in Capitol siege, records show

 That classification emerged in a 2018 Clark County Sheriff’s Office internal investigation into a deputy whose ex-boyfriend was a member, and who was found to be manufacturing and selling “Proud Boy Girls” apparel.
 The department fired her.

-“As a law enforcement officer, you should have an issue with associating with a member of a group that openly acknowledges and professes to carrying out acts of violence,” said Mike German, a former FBI agent and fellow in the Brenna Center for Justice at NYU Law School.
+“As a law enforcement officer, you should have an issue with associating with a member of a group that openly acknowledges and professes to carrying out acts of violence,” said Mike German, a former FBI agent and fellow in the Brennan Center for Justice at NYU Law School.
 “But the totality of circumstances matter.”

 German, who recently wrote a report examining cases of police ties to extremist groups across the nation, noted an officer’s links to an extremist within a large corporation of hundreds of people whose affiliations are largely unknown to one another may be less troublesome.

-“But if it’s a two-person business where you’re in close contact with your partner and know of their personal pursuits outside of the business, that’s something else entirely,” he said.
+“But if it’s a two-person business where you’re in close contact with your partner and know of their personal pursuits outside of the business, that’s something else entirely,” he said, speaking generally.